telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

           "throttling": "PT5S"
       }
   }
   ```
   The value `subscriptionId` is very important.
 It's highly recommended to save it in case of you need to unsubscribe to the entity in the future.

   If you receive another answer from `Orion` check your curl: `JSON Parse Error` is a typical error.
-In this case you will receive this message:
+In that case you will receive this message:
   ```
   {
       "subscribeError": {